opentorah/opentorah/docbook/README.md

 which are then cached by FOP to save time in the future runs.
 After installing new fonts, FOP's font cache file needs to be removed for them to be detected.

-FOP v.4 can't use some popular fonts like Roboto and NotoSans, and logs an error "coverage set class table not yet supported" during fonts auto-detection;
-see https://issues.apache.org/jira/browse/FOP-2704 for more details;
+FOP v2.4 can't use some popular fonts like Roboto and NotoSans, and logs an error "coverage set class table not yet supported" during fonts auto-detection (see https://issues.apache.org/jira/browse/FOP-2704 for more details);
-The issue was fixed in April 2020, so FOP v2.5 is likely to support those fonts.
-Some of the fonts that work well enough and support Latin, Russian and Hebrew scripts are DejaVu and Liberation.
+I had to use fonts that work well enough and support Latin, Russian and Hebrew scripts: DejaVu and Liberation.
+This is no longer an issue in FOP v2.5.

 Property `epubEmbeddedFonts` configures font families that should be embedded in EPUB files.